epfl-ada/ada-2024-project-dondata2025/docs/index.md

 ### Most given names in the dataset

 Here is a word cloud plot representing the most given names in the dataset.
-The bigger the name is, the more it has been given to newborns
+The bigger the name is, the more it has been given to newborns.
 <div style="display: flex; justify-content: center; align-items:center; width:100%;">
   <img src="assets/img/wordcloud.png" width="80%" alt="Word Cloud">
 </div>